swsamleo/wei_shao.github.io/_pages/about.md

 News
 ======
 * 12/23: I was awarded a grant from the **AWS** and **RMIT University**, aiming to significantly advance cybersecurity in network infrastructures (Principal Investigator).
-* 9/23: Our paper is accepted by ICDM (Core A*, CCF B)!
+* 9/23: Our paper is accepted by ICDM (Core A*, CCF B)
-* 6/23: Join in data61 CSIRO as a IWY (Impossible Without you) Research Scientist!
+* 6/23: Join in data61 CSIRO as a IWY (Impossible Without you) Research Scientist

 Selected papers